 In general, close miking gives more isolation, but tends to sound harsh and aggressive.
 Distant miking lets the instrument “breathe”; you hear a gentler, more open sound.

-Another spot to try: Tape a mini omni mic onto the body between the sound hole and bridge, about 1" from the low E string.
-This spot also gives good isolation (Figure 1-B).
+Another spot to try: Tape a mini omni mic onto the body between the sound hole and bridge, about 1″ from the low E string.
+(Figure 1-B).

 The guitar will sound more real if you record in stereo.
 Try one mic near the bridge, and another near the 12th fret (Figure 1-C).
 Pan part-way left and right.
 Another way to record stereo is with a 90-degree-angled pair of cardioid mics about 6 inches from the 12th or 16th fret, mixed with a 3-foot-spaced pair of omni mics about 3 feet away.